im-ub/im-ub.github.io/README.md

 *Now it's renovating!
-Please check in GitHub (Click the "View in Github" Button to check projects details)*
+Please check in GitHub*
+Click the "View in Github" Button to check projects details OR use this [url link](https://github.com/im-ub/im-ub.github.io/)!
 # Yoobee Lim
 MS in Data Science | UCONN 2024 <br />
 BE in Industrial and Management Engineering | (Hankuk University of Foriegn Studies) HUFS 2022